arielgee/Sage-Like/.misc/tasks.md

   * For now there is no simple way to create a new feed/folder above a selected folder.
 It will be created as the first item in the selected folder and the user can always moved it (via drag&drop).
 * slide down an info tip when feed folder is modified by another party
+* drag a feed into a folder
+  * default behavior for drag&drop and create new feed/folder is to insert new item above the selected one.
+  * for drag&drop the shift key while dragging over a folder enable the user to insert the dragged item into the folder (as first item). when the shift key is pressed while dragging over a folder the drop marker highlights the entire folder element
+  * for new feed/folder the dialog provides a checkbox for 'Insert inside selected folder' when selected item is a folder
 ---

 #### Next